If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Lastly, a big problem with an ice maker is hard water.
 Often an ice maker needs to be cleaned from calcium build-up inside the unit.
 Calcium build-up can mess with the sensors and cause your ice maker to malfunction.

 There are two ways to tackle this problem.
 I would suggest that you purchase a descaler from Amazon.
-Check out my TOP PICK for a portable ice maker cleaner above, it’s both a cleaner and a descaler.
+Check out my TOP PICK for a portable ice maker cleaner above; it’s both a cleaner and a descaler.

-The second way is to use a teaspoon of vinegar with some warm water.
+The second way is to use a teaspoon of vinegar with warm water.
 This natural solution will dissolve the calcium, and return your ice maker to good working order.

 Conclusion